shambhavithakur/huddle-conference/readme.md

-A conference website that I code to practice using some CSS techniques
+A conference website that I coded to practice using some CSS techniques